 Brumit was appointed by the Buncombe County Board of Commissioners on February 7, 2011.
 He is the Owner/President and CEO of Brumit Restaurant Group and served three terms as chair of the A-B Tech Board of Trustees.
 Brumit has also been a member of the A-B Tech Foundation Board of Directors since 2002 and served as chair for two terms starting in 2007.
-During that time, the Foundation set records for funds raised, scholarships awarded and grants received.
+During that time, the Foundation set records for funds raised, scholarships awarded, and grants received.
 He attended the University of Tennessee and sits on the Eblen Charities board, as well as three corporate Boards.

 Karvir was appointed by the Buncombe County Commissioners in 2020.
 He is President and CEO of Virtelle Hospitality in Asheville and was General Manager of Holiday Inn Asheville -- Biltmore West for more than 16 years.
-He also serves as chair of the Buncombe County Tourism Development Authority Board of Directors, vice chair of the United Way of Asheville and Buncombe County Board of Directors, and on the Asheville Area Chamber of Commerce Board of Directors.
+He also serves as chair of the Buncombe County Tourism Development Authority Board of Directors, vice-chair of the United Way of Asheville and Buncombe County Board of Directors, and on the Asheville Area Chamber of Commerce Board of Directors.
 Karvir previously was on the UNC Asheville Foundation Board and has volunteered for YMCA Annual Campaigns.
 He is a graduate of the Georgia Institute of Technology.

 Kern was appointed by the Buncombe County Board of Commissioners on June 12, 2107.
-Born in Greensboro, NC and then moved at a young age to Erwin, Tennessee, he was raised on a 30-acre farm deep in the Appalachian Mountains.
-Growing acres of burley tobacco, corn and potatoes, as well as picking up many hay bales taught Matt the value of hard work and respect for the land.
+Born in Greensboro, NC, and then moved at a young age to Erwin, Tennessee, he was raised on a 30-acre farm deep in the Appalachian Mountains.
+Growing acres of burley tobacco, corn, and potatoes, as well as picking up many hay bales taught Matt the value of hard work and respect for the land.
 Kern attended Western Carolina University and received a BS in Environmental Health and a Masters of Public Administration(MPA).
-He started his own residential construction company, M.C Kern Contracting, Inc, in 2003.
+He started his own residential construction company, M.C.
+Kern Contracting, Inc, in 2003.
 Matt has also been a Co-Organizer of the very successful French Broad River Festival, Inc. since 1997.

-Libby Kyles, Educator/Facilitator, was appointed by the Governor on November 2, 2020.
+Libby Kyles, an Educator/Facilitator, was appointed by the Governor on November 2, 2020.
 She was the CEO of the YWCA of Asheville and the Executive Director of the Youth Transformed for Life Training Programs.
 From 2004 until 2019, Kyles was a teacher at Isaac Dickson Elementary School.
 She was named Teacher of the Year for 2005-06.
 She is passionate about improving conditions in her community and empowering women and youth.

 Lewis was appointed by the Boards of Education on June 1, 2020.
 She is a retired educator, who began her career as a secretary for Buncombe County Schools.
 She taught English for more than 20 years and served as Assistant Principal at Enka High.
 She has taught classes at A-B Tech and coordinated the Beginning Teacher programs for both Buncombe County and Asheville City Schools.
 She is a member of the Advisory Council at Enka High.

-Metcalf was appointed by the Boards of Education on June 15, 2015.
+Metcalf was appointed by the Board of Education on June 15, 2015.
 He is currently serving as Vice-Chair.
-A life-long resident of the Enka Community, Roger received a BS degree from Appalachian State University, a MA degree from Western Carolina University and a doctorate from the University of North Carolina at Greensboro.
+A lifelong resident of the Enka Community, Roger received a BS degree from Appalachian State University, a MA degree from Western Carolina University, and a doctorate from the University of North Carolina at Greensboro.
 Forty-two years in public education included service as a teacher, coach, principal, and assistant superintendent in the Asheville City and Buncombe County Schools.
 The last 17 years were spent as director of the Western Region Education Service Alliance.
 He received the Order of the Long Leaf Pine, North Carolina’s highest honor.
 In 2008, Roger retired to the family farm in Candler where he helps his wife, Anita, with her gardens, and she helps him with his bees.
 He spends as much time as possible with his granddaughters, Meredith and Elizabeth, and occasionally plays a round of golf.

 John Parham Jr., MD

-Dr. Parham was appointed by the Boards of Education on November 7, 2011.
+Dr. Parham was appointed by the Board of Education on November 7, 2011.
 He currently is serving as Chair.
-He received his M.D. from the University of Mississippi Medical Center and did post-graduate training in anesthesiology from Duke University.
+He received his M.D. from the University of Mississippi Medical Center and did post-graduate training in anesthesiology at Duke University.
 He was a captain in the U.S. Air Force Medical Corps and was awarded the Air Force Commendation Medical in 1983.
 He is a primary care physician at the Charles George VA Medical Center, where he has practiced since 1986.
 Dr. Parham is a member of Calvary Presbyterian Church, elder, and treasurer, a lifetime member of NAACP, Blue Ridge Mental Health board of directors 1991 to 2003, board chairman 1998 to 2003, a lifetime member of the YMI, lifetime member of Trout Unlimited and North American Fishing and Hunters Clubs.